 Does on-demand PrEP work?

 Evidence suggests that intermittent, or on-demand, PrEP reduces the risk of HIV transmission among MSM.
 One RCT, known as IPERGAY, evaluated the use of on-demand PrEP among MSM.
 No studies have been conducted in other populations.

 In the IPERGAY trial, MSM were to take two pills two to 24 hours before first sexual activity, followed by one pill taken daily until 48 hours after the last sexual activity.
 The RCT phase of IPERGAY found an 86% reduced risk of HIV infection among MSM in the on-demand PrEP group compared to those in a placebo group (two participants in the PrEP arm became infected).
 Men in the RCT phase of this study had sex frequently and – as a result – took their pills on a regular basis (four pills a week on average).
 IPERGAY continued as an open-label extension with all participants offered on-demand PrEP.
 Results from the open-label phase showed that one more HIV transmission occurred in 362 participants, over 515 person-years of follow-up (equivalent to following 515 people for one year).
 None of the three participants who became infected over the entire course of the study had PrEP detected in their blood, which means they were likely not adherent.
-On-demand PrEP has only been evaluated in MSM and is not recommended for heterosexual people or people who inject drugs.
+On-demand PrEP has only been evaluated in MSM and is not recommended for people who have vaginal sex or people who inject drugs.

 On-demand oral PrEP is not approved by Health Canada; however, on-demand PrEP can be prescribed ‘off label’ by physicians as an alternative form of PrEP that can be considered for use for MSM only.

 Does oral PrEP work as well for women as for men?

 Evidence from RCTs suggests that oral PrEP is as effective for women as it is for men when used consistently and correctly, but adherence may be more important for women.